ayan-chattaraj/RSVP_movies_case_study/README.md

 # RSVP_movies_case_study
-Analysis of past three years IMDB data using SQL to help a production company release a new movie for the global audience in 2022
+My team partner and I did this analysis for a production company to release a new movie for a global audience in 2022.
+Here we analyzed the past three years' IMDB data using SQL.